touchtypie/touchtypie/README.md

 ### Q: How to save the practice session?

-To save the practice session, go to `Environment`, and under `FAVORITE` click on the `COPY` button.
+To save the practice session, go to `Environment`, and under `FAVORITE` click:

+-  `L` button to favorite the current Library with your custom settings
+-  `C` button to favorite the current Collection with your custom settings
+-  `B` button to favorite the current Book with your custom settings

-A `touchtypie` URL is saved to your clipboard with your custom settings and added URLs (i.e. books).
+A `touchtypie` URL is saved to your clipboard.
 You may now bookmark, save, or share that `touchtypie` URL to practice anytime you want.

 ### Q: How to practice on my own URL?